-With the ISY-99i / 994i Series, you can:
+With the ISY, you can:

-- Program, configure and manage your INSTEON devices - Automate your home using sophisticated timers, triggers, and macros - Conserve energy in your home - Remotely control your home using the ISY's web interface - ...and MUCH more!
+- Program, configure and manage your INSTEON and X10 devices - Automate your home using sophisticated timers, triggers, and macros - Conserve energy in your home - Remotely control your home using the ISY's web interface - And, MUCH more!

-This User Guide will help you to get your ISY-99i / 994i installed and configured, and will provide links to additional resources which you may find helpful.
+This User Guide will help you install and configure your ISY and will provide links to additional resources that you may find helpful.
 Please read through this guide before beginning installation.